-- Inappropriate comments, chat messages or abuse of any attendee, speaker, volunteer, NCCCO staff member, or other meeting guest.
+- Inappropriate comments, chat messages or abuse of any attendee, speaker, volunteer, CCO staff member, or other meeting guest.

-- Improper disruption of presentations during sessions or at other events organized by NCCCO throughout the virtual meeting.
-All participants must comply with the instructions of the moderator and any NCCCO virtual event staff.
+- Improper disruption of presentations during sessions or at other events organized by CCO throughout the virtual meeting.
+All participants must comply with the instructions of the moderator and any CCO virtual event staff.

-In addition, without prior written consent from NCCCO, participants should not copy or take screen shots of activity that takes place in the virtual space.
+In addition, without prior written consent from CCO, participants should not make or distribute any audio or visual recordings, screen shots, or photographs of activity that takes place in the virtual space during CCO meetings.

-NCCCO reserves the right to take any action deemed necessary or appropriate in response to any violations of the foregoing code of conduct, including immediate removal from the meeting without warning.
-NCCCO reserves the right to prohibit persons from attending any future meeting, virtually or in person.
+CCO reserves the right to take any action deemed necessary or appropriate in response to any violations of the foregoing code of conduct, including immediate removal from the meeting without warning.
+CCO reserves the right to prohibit persons from attending any future meeting, virtually or in person.